quantropi-minh/qispace-sdk-code-samples/Python/readme.md

 ## Sequr

 ### Setup
   1. Place your Qeep `.whl` library file under `lib` folder.
-If you do not have one, please contact Quantropi.
+If you do not have one, please contact Quantropi Inc.
   1. Install demo dependencies and libraries: `./install.sh`
-  1. Have your qispace meta config `.json` file from Quantropi ready.
-If you do not have one, please contact Quantropi.
+  1. Have your qispace meta config `.json` file from Quantropi Inc ready.
+If you do not have one, please contact Quantropi Inc.

 ### Running the demo